 If you're still in school or have switched schools, you may receive a bill because MyFedLoan hasn't updated your enrollment status yet.
 This can take a few weeks.
 But, if you'd like to get ahead go ahead and make the extra payment or request a general forbearance by logging into your account.
 Once your status is updated in their system, you'll stop receiving the unnecessary bills.

-How do I contact MyFedLoan?
+How do I find the contact information for MyFedLoan?

 There are many ways that you can get in touch with MyFedLoan regarding your student loan.
-The most common ways are by phone, mail and online.
+The most common ways are by phone, mail, and online.

 MyFedLoan is open Monday through Friday from 8 a.m. to 9 p.m.
 Eastern Time.
 They can be reached by calling 1*800-699-2908.

 Their general mailing address (for payments too) is:

 P.O.
 Box 69186